-A list of seven additional rail lines has been identified as possible candidates for construction; one or more of these lines could be built in the second decade if necessary funding becomes available.
+A list of six additional rail lines has been identified as possible candidates for construction; one or more of these lines could be built in the second decade if necessary funding becomes available.
 Five of the lines were identified in staff's recommendation.
-An extension of the east-west San Fernando Valley rail line westward from the I-405 freeway to Warner Center, and a six-mile, two-station extension of the Pasadena Blue Line also were added to the list.
-The Board previously established a Peer Review Panel to identify potential Pasadena Blue Line cost savings.
+An extension of the east-west San Fernando Valley rail line westward from the I-405 freeway to Warner Center was added to the list.